supertokens/blog/content/oauth-vs-oidc/index.md

 ### Use cases for OIDC
-OIDC is commonly used in scenarios where the application needs to authenticate users with an external identity provider.
+OIDC is commonly used when the application needs to authenticate users with an external identity provider.
 Some examples of use cases for OIDC include:

 - Single sign-on (SSO) for enterprise applications.
 - Authentication for mobile applications.